Wildlife

 Chimpanzee Linda was smuggled from the wild

-and was locked up alone for years.
+and was locked up alone for many years.

 Taken from the wild